suprunchuk/grammY-js-bot-starter/README.md

 # grammY Telegram Bot Starter

 This is a starter project for creating Telegram bots using the grammY framework.
-The project is named "grammY-js-bot-starter" and provides a solid foundation for building feature-rich Telegram bots with JavaScript.
+The project is named "grammY-js-bot-starter" and provides a solid foundation for building feature-rich Telegram bots with JavaScript and ECMAScript Modules.

 ## Features

 - Built with grammY framework
+- Uses ECMAScript Modules for better code organization
 - Middleware for response time measurement
 - Session management
 - Robust error handling